How to Treat Tendonitis

 For example, when treating bicipital tendonitis, eccentric exercises should begin with the shoulder in a position of flexion.
 The arm is loaded in a position of flexion.
 The athlete resists moving the arm into extension, but the resistance is ended before the athlete’s shoulder is in full extension.

-As the athlete’s strength improves, the athlete can move from endurance and eccentric types of strength exercises to concentric (shortening contraction) exercises focusing on gradually higher loads or intensities and less repetitions.
+As the athlete’s strength improves, the athlete can move from endurance and eccentric types of strength exercises to concentric (shortening contraction) exercises focusing on gradually higher loads or intensities and fewer repetitions.

 When can I begin functional sports training?